Germany, Netherlands beat Brits to win track cycling golds

 Madsen was clearly at fault, but that didn’t stop the Dane from standing over Tanfield and berating him.
 Madsen was still cursing loud enough for the entire velodrome to hear as he headed for the pits.

-Officials convened and declared Denmark the winner, setting up a matchup with Italy on Wednesday for the gold medal.
+“There were just so many emotions,” Madsen said, shortly before learning that officials had convened and declared that Denmark had won the race, setting up a match with Italy for the gold on Wednesday.

-“I’d like to share a medal with my teammates here,” Italy’s Filippo Ganna said.
-“They need now to hold on for 24 hours more, and then if they want to get wasted they can do whatever they want to.
-I’ll be the first to join them.”
+“I’m not saying things at Charlie,” he added.
+“I’m shouting because I’m frustrated.
+I’m just upset at the situation.”

 The showdown most cycling fans had anticipated in the velodrome actually came in the first-round heats of the women’s team pursuit, where the Olympic champion Brits and the world champion Americans faced off for a chance at gold.